 Such costs become variable when viewed from the perspective of producing electricity or not.
-A Market Participant without market power would include these costs in its submission.
+A Market Participant would include these costs in its submission.
 To maximise profit, Market Participants amortise the cost they incur to start-up their plant over the expected dispatch period.

-The ERA will consider aA variable cost incurred by a Market Participant is efficient if:
+The ERA will consider a variable cost incurred by a Market Participant is efficient if:

-- The technical parameters relied upon to estimate costs are correct and supported by expert advice. - Costs are calculated using input prices that a profit-maximising Market Participant without market power would use, and costs explicitly allowed for in WEM Rule 2.16D.1(a)(iii).
+- The technical parameters relied upon to estimate costs are correct and supported by expert advice. - Costs are calculated using input prices and costs explicitly allowed for in WEM Rule 2.16D.1(a)(iii). - Forecasts or estimates reflect reasonable expectations of variables where technical parameters, prices or costs are uncertain at the time of making the offer and forecasts or approximate estimates of such variable must be produced.

-&lt;sup>18 Varian, H., 2010.
+&lt;sup>15 Varian, H., 2010.
 Intermediate Microeconomics: A Modern Approach, 8th edition p.
 373 (online).

-- Forecasts or estimates reflect reasonable expectations of variables where technical parameters, prices or costs are uncertain at the time of making the offer and forecasts or approximate estimates of such variable must be produced. - The costs are allocated across time and production, as well as number of starts in a uniform manner so as not to manipulate prices. in a manner consistent with the allocations of a profit-maximising Market Participant without market power, which are supported by expert advice, for example advice on engineering or financial aspects or methods used for the estimation of costs and allocation of those costs to price offers.
+- The costs are allocated across time and production, as well as number of starts in a uniform manner so as not to manipulate prices.
 Independent expert advice must support the distribution of costs across run time, output and number of starts. - A Market Participant's EVC of generating electricity in the Real-Time Market is not affected by its contract position for electricity sales (for example, by prices agreed under power purchase agreements), long-term contract prices for Large-scale Generation Certificates (LGC), its STEM sales or its Net Contract Position.

-Table 11 shows the EVCs that are allowable in a Market Participant's offers and are covered in this guideline.
+Table 1 shows the EVCs that are allowable in a Market Participant's offers and are covered in this guideline.

 Cost Description Unit Incremental/Average operating costs Fuel costs The cost of burning fuel by thermal generators for electricity generation.
 Equal to heat rate (GJ/MWh) times transport cost inclusive fuel cost (\$/GJ). \$/MWh Variable operating and maintenance (VOM) The VOM cost component are costs that vary with the generation of electricity and include costs incurred in operating a generator (other than fuel cost) and conducting maintenance work required to maintain the generating unit in an efficient and reliable condition.
-These costs mainly comprise maintenance service, parts and labour expenses. \$/MWh Market Fees Costs charged by AEMO for the operation and regulation of the market that vary with the generation of electricity. \$/MWh Runway costs of Contingency Reserve Raise Contingency Reserve Raise costs allocated to generators using the runway method as determined in market settlement. \$/MWh Avoidable fixed costs (AFC) Start-up costs (SUC) The AFC of starting a generator and bringing the generator to its minimum stable generation.
-This can include fuel costs, additional maintenance costs and wear and tear on plant directly related to starting the generator. \$/start
+These costs mainly comprise maintenance service, parts and labour expenses. \$/MWh Market Fees Costs charged by AEMO for the operation and regulation of the market that vary with the generation of electricity.
+Avoidable fixed costs (AFC) Start-up costs (SUC) The AFC of starting a generator and bringing the generator to its minimum stable generation.
+This can include fuel costs, additional maintenance costs and wear and tear on plant directly related to starting the generator. \$/start Shut-down costs (SDC) The AFC of shutting down a generator.
+This can include fuel costs and additional maintenance costs associated with shutting down the generator. \$/shut- down Other AFC (non-start-up and shut- down costs) An AFC is an expenditure that must be borne by the firm if it chooses to produce any amount of output in a given time period. \$/hour

-Table 114.
+Table 1.
 Efficient variable cost components of producing electricity

-&lt;sup>19 Such costs cannot be allocated across time and production to influence prices.
+&lt;sup>16 Such costs cannot be allocated across time and production to influence prices.
 This can be a breach of WEM Rule 2.16A.3.

-In practise, Market Participants need to forecast the number of starts over a maintenance period and the output produced over a typical dispatch cycle based on verifiable information.
+&lt;sup>17 In practise, Market Participants need to forecast the number of starts over a maintenance period and the output produced over a typical dispatch cycle based on verifiable information.
 Costs are then amortised over starts or the expected output produced during a typical cycle.

-&lt;sup>21 Australian Government, The renewable energy certificate market, Clean Energy Regulator (online).
+&lt;sup>18 Australian Government, The renewable energy certificate market, Clean Energy Regulator (online).